OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-auto-recording/csharp/README.md

 ---

-## Teams Tab - Meeting Auto-Recording
+## Tab Meeting Recording and transcript with auto recording

-This feature ensures that meetings initiated from a specific Teams tab are automatically recorded, leveraging event subscriptions to manage and trigger the recording process.
-The implementation involves subscribing to relevant Teams events and integrating with the Microsoft Graph API to control recording settings.
+This feature ensures that meetings initiated from a specific Teams tab are automatically recorded and transcribed by leveraging event subscriptions and integrating with the Microsoft Graph API.
+It manages the recording process by subscribing to relevant Teams events to detect when a meeting starts and then uses the API to control recording settings.
+Additionally, it enables real-time transcription of the meeting content, providing both audio/video recordings and searchable text, which enhances accessibility and offers valuable content for future reference.

 **Interaction with app**
 ![MeetingAutoRecording](MeetingAutoRecording/Images/MeetingTranscriptRecording.gif)